An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : licensing of models and datasets on Hugging Face

 \subsection{Most common licenses}

-There were 71 unique declared licenses for models and 70 for datasets. \Cref{tab:top_licenses_datasets,tab:top_licenses_models} provide an overview of the most frequently observed licenses.
+There were 71 unique declared licenses for models and 70 for datasets. \Cref{tab:top_licenses_datasets,tab:top_licenses_models} provide an overview of the ten most frequently observed licenses.

-We classify licenses by the classes defined above.
+We classify licenses by the categories defined above.
 A breakdown of the prevalence of these classes can be found in \Cref{tab:class_prevalence}.
-Both models (62.5\%) and datasets (58\%) are most likely to be licensed under approved OSS licenses.
-This is particularly interesting for datasets, where we would suspect to see mostly CC or Data licenses, as datasets are not ``software'' in a strict sense of the word.
+Both models (62.5\%) and datasets (58\%) were most often licensed under approved OSS licenses.
+This is particularly interesting with respect to datasets, as we would expect to see primarily CC or Data licenses, as datasets are not ``software'' in a strict sense of the word.
 This may reflect that Hugging Face developers view models and datasets more similarly to programs than to data or that developers rely on OSS licenses because they are already familiar with their terms.
-However, the relationships between these preexisting licenses and these new types of components in the ML supply chain, as well as the implications of licensing such components with such licenses, are currently unknown.
+However, as prior work indicates \cite{duan2024modelgo}, the relationships between these preexisting licenses and these new types of components in the ML supply chain, as well as the legal and other implications of licensing such components with such licenses, are currently unknown.
 Further research is needed to understand the reasoning behind these licensing choices, as well as to understand the interactions between many of these licenses and ML components.

-Both models and datasets are distributed with (i) OSS licenses specific to software (both restrictive and permissive), (ii) Creative Commons (CC) licenses, that are not software-specific yet are being used for software (e.g., Stack Overflow's adoption of CC licenses), and ML-specific licenses.
+Both models and datasets are distributed with (i) OSS licenses specific to software (both restrictive and permissive), (ii) Creative Commons (CC) licenses, which are not software-specific yet are being used for software (e.g., Stack Overflow's adoption of CC licenses), and ML-specific licenses.
 For models, our findings are consistent with those of Pepe \etal \cite{pepe2024hugging}, showing that permissive OSS licenses such as \license{Apache-2.0} and \license{MIT} are popular in this space.
 This is not surprising, as such licenses are also among the most popular for open-source projects~\cite{top_licenses,vendome2015large} and allow commercial/closed-source exploitation.
 We note that, in general, the top licenses adopted on Hugging Face are traditionally understood to be more permissive, even if their exact application in this novel context is not fully understood.